data-centt/Data-Analytics/README.md

 ### Using the App Online

-Note: App might be asleep
+Note: App might be asleep, just start to wake up the app.

 No installation is needed!
 Visit the [Data-Cent Website](https://data-cent.streamlit.app) to use the app directly in your browser.